Park Planning, Design, and Open Space

-- Manual 2: Planning Policies and Guidelines, Washington State Recreation and Conservation Funding Board, 02/1/2014 - The Recreation and Conservation Funding Board’s how-to manual for developing a park plan.
+- Washington State Recreation & Conservation Funding Board: Manual 2 - Planning Policies and Guidelines – Provides a how-to manual for developing a park plan.
 Local jurisdictions seeking funding from this agency are required to have a plan that is consistent with these guidelines.
-In particular, see Level of Service Tool and Guide, Appendix C, Level of Service for Local Agencies
+In particular, see Appendix C: Level of Service Tool and Guide

 Comprehensive Park and Open Space Plans and Elements

-This section includes examples of stand-alone comprehensive park plans as well as sample parks and recreation elements from GMA comprehensive plans.
-The requirements for GMA comprehensive plans include a parks and recreation element (see RCW 36.70A.070(8)).
-Although this element is not mandatory until adequate funding is available, many jurisdictions have adopted a parks and recreation element as part of their comprehensive plan.
-For guidance on the preparation of the parks and recreation element (see WAC 365-196-440).
+This section includes examples of stand-alone comprehensive park plans, as well as sample parks and recreation elements from GMA comprehensive plans (see RCW 36.70A.070(8)).
+For guidance on the preparation of the parks and recreation element, see WAC 365-196-440.